4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 Maha Uma Devi Temple

 Less than ten minutes away from Another Cup is Maha Uma Devi Temple.
 This is the most popular Hindu temple in Bangkok and the oldest and most important in all of Thailand.
-The temple is dedicated as a place to worship the Goddess Uma and it will catch your attention for the bright colors and the unique Hindu architecture.

 It is possible to visit the temple inside, but you won’t be allowed to take any photos.